biosaxs-dev/molass-library/paper.md

 * $P$ : columns of component scattering curves
 * $C$ : rows of component elution curves.

-[^1]: While it is also called Low Rank Approximation, we prefer the word "Factorization" because our purpose is decomposition to find out what components are there.
+[^1]: Where it is often called Low Rank Approximation, we prefer the word "Factorization" because, in this context, the latter word in mathematics matches better to the decomposition in experiments.

 Using the above relation, the solution can be calcualted [@Penrose_1956], in a sense noted in the footnote[^2], as follows: